mm21/trilium-alchemy/doc/source/sdk/examples/event-tracker.md

 python -m event_tracker
 ````

-A note must be designated with label `#lifeTrackerRoot` to be the hierarchy root.
+A note must be designated with label `#eventTrackerRoot` to be the hierarchy root.
 Alternatively, you can pass `--root` to install it to your root note.

 ```{warning}
 Any existing children the destination note will be deleted.
 Therefore you may want to install it in an empty subtree so as to not tamper with your existing notes.